Marval's Musical Mural

 It all started when…

-In the early months of 2018, members of DFI's board of directors, the Framingham Police, and a property owner collaborated to select a rendering for a mural to be painted on the north facing wall of 199 Concord Street.
+In the early months of 2018, members of DFI's board of directors, including members of the Framingham Police Departments, collaborated with property owner Richard Cohen to select a rendering for a mural to be painted on the north facing wall of 199 Concord Street.

 199 Concord Street was rebuilt after a fire destroyed many of the former businesses in 2017.